access your Home Assistant remotely using DuckDNS, Letsencrypt and the nginx SSL proxy

 - If an error appears, go to the nginx SSL proxy add-on logs and look for clues.
 Go to the Server controls page in Home Assistant Configuration.
 If the configuration check here is good restart Home Assistant and wait a few minutes or till the nginx proxy logs show that it’s all OK.

 - You may see a Blank page with Bad request.
 Likely nginx has blocked access.
 Other things being equal the http: section in configuration.yaml might be different to the one suggested above.
-Also do not be also running the other Home Assistant nginx add-on.
+Reminder: do not run the Home Assistant nginx proxy manager add-on – that’s for a different wider purpose (described here).

 - You may see a Home Assistant page with retry: first check that you can access Home Assistant using the normal internal address eg 192.168.1.42:8123.
 Check that you are accessing Home Assistant remotely and not over your wifi (although it may not matter).
 Check all the setup steps after you’ve cleared the cache of your browser or tried another browser.
 Edit the URL to try access with http:// or https:// and without the port number.